mirzaghaderi/IdeoKar/README.md

 The Karyogram is therefore not only a presentation window; it is an important quality-control and manual inspection stage between initial chromosome tracing and final quantitative analysis.

+**Optional IMAGE PREPARATION (Before Auto tracing)**

+- 'Crop' freehand-draws an outline around the chromosomes you want to keep: click 'Crop', drag an outline around them, and release the mouse.
+After you confirm, everything outside the outline is removed and the kept region is enlarged to fill the window.
+Any chromosome trace entirely outside the outline is deleted; traces partly inside are kept and shifted to match the new image.
+- 'Remove Background' opens a pop-up editor.
+It auto-detects the background color from the image's edges, or click 'Pick Background Color' and click a background pixel in the preview to resample it.
+The Tolerance slider controls how aggressively similar-colored pixels are treated as background, previewed live.
+Replace the background with White (recommended -- stays compatible with Auto Trace) or Transparent, then click Apply.
+- 'Knife' cuts chromosomes apart that are touching or overlapping, so Auto Trace sees them as separate objects: click 'Knife', then hold the left mouse button and drag across the connection, and release.
+Color is sharply removed along the stroke as you drag.
+  Click 'Knife' again for each additional cut.
+- All three are edits to the open image, and Ctrl+Z undoes any one of them.
+Unlike the original image file (which is never modified), these edits ARE saved with the project: Save Project writes a copy of the edited image alongside the project file, so Open Project restores it exactly as last seen, even if the original source file has since changed or moved.

 ## Workflow